-Nero Video is a low-cost PC-only video editing application.
+Nero Video (opens in new tab) is a low-cost PC-only video editor application.
 Its aim is clearly set to make the whole process as easy and effortless as possible for the novice editor, so let’s take a look at what it offers and if it succeeds at that goal.

 We were very pleased with Nero’s capturing options.
 You can grab footage from any AVCHD-compatible camera, or a AVCHD file stored on your hard drive.
 Other options include a multitude of files (videos, photos, audio, and even Powerpoint files).

 Your media is stored by type, with Videos, Pictures, and Audio all segregated into their own separate tabs in the My Media section.